Skip to Content

 If you’ve visited the two resorts, you’ll probably agree that the biggest obvious difference between the two resorts is the size.
 While Walt Disney World features four theme parks, two water parks (Typhoon Lagoon and Blizzard Beach), Disney Springs, multiple golf courses, and the ESPN Wide World of Sports, Disneyland just has the two parks and Downtown Disney.
 The land covered by Walt Disney World is massive and nearly impossible to cover in just one visit.

 One of the biggest benefits of visiting Disneyland is the ability to visit the two parks in one day easily.
-It’s so easy to walk from one park to the other, and once you go through security once, you are cleared for both parks.
-It makes it so simple to have an efficient visit using Genie+ and Individual Lightning Lane systems to ride the attractions.
-To do this, however, you’ll want to get park tickets with the park hopper option.
-Currently, you’ll have to wait until 1 pm to park hop.
+It’s so easy to walk from one park to the other, and once you go through security, you are cleared for both parks.

 Disney Resort Hotels at Both Disneyland and Walt Disney World

 There are no hotels in common between the two resorts.
-Disneyland offers three hotels – the Disneyland Hotel, the Grand Californian Resort, and Disney’s Paradise Pier Hotel.
-In addition, there are a number of “good neighbor” hotels across in the street and in the surrounding area that offer family-friendly amenities and accommodations.
+Disneyland offers three hotels – the Disneyland Hotel, the Grand Californian Resort, and Disney’s Pixar Pier Hotel (previously Disney’s Paradise Pier Hotel).
+In addition, there are several “good neighbor” hotels across the street and in the surrounding area that offer family-friendly amenities and accommodations.
 Two of our favorites are the Westin and the Howard Johnson.

 Walt Disney World has over two dozen hotels in three different room categories – deluxe resorts, moderate resorts, and value resorts.
 There’s also the Fort Wilderness campground, where you can bring an RV, stay in a tent, or stay in a cabin.
 While there are also off-property resorts, they aren’t quite as convenient as the Disneyland off-property hotels, because you can’t walk to the parks.

-I feel that staying on property is more essential at Walt Disney World, where it’s much easier to get to the parks from the hotels, and you’ll get the benefit of the earlier FastPass booking window for those staying on property.
+I feel that staying on property is much more essential at Walt Disney World, where it’s much easier to get to the parks from the on-site hotels.

 Different Lands at Disneyland Park and the Magic Kingdom

 Although the Magic Kingdom and Disneyland Park have some of the same “lands”, there are also some different lands that exist in one park but not the other.
-Fantasyland, Tomorrowland, Adventureland, Main Street USA, Star Wars Galaxy’s Edge, and Frontierland exist in both parks.
+Fantasyland, Tomorrowland, Adventureland, Main Street USA, Star Wars Galaxy’s Edge, and Frontierland exist in both resorts. (edited to clarify: Galaxy’s Edge at Walt Disney World is in Disney’s Hollywood Studios).

 Walt Disney World also has Liberty Square, which doesn’t exist at Disneyland.
 The Haunted Mansion is in Liberty Square at Walt Disney World and New Orleans Square at Disneyland.